tprasadtp/ubuntu-post-install/docs/tasks.md

 This will purge Unwanted packages from the system.

-- The packages mentioned in the list purge.list or config yml will be purged
+- The packages mentioned in the list purge.list or under `config.purge` in yaml will be purged
 - The format of the purge.list is similar to that of packages, one packages per line of the file and no comments or anything else.

 !!! warning
     It is necessary to pass command line argument `-d` or `--deboalt` to run this task if you are using lists mode.
-With YML you can set the flag in config and `-d` is not necessary.
+With YML you can set the flag  `config.flags.purge_enabled: true` in config and `-d` is not necessary.

 ## Reset repositories / Purge PPAs